kimonpope/Python-Challenge-1/README.md

-# Python-Scripts
+# Python-Challenge-1
-This is a collection of Python code I have developed in college.
+This is a Python code I have developed in college.